ironArray/Caterva2/SPECS.md

 - When an `info` command is issued, the client must send a request to the subscriber to get the metadata of the dataset.
 The subscriber will reply with the metadata.
 See below for the metadata format.

 - When a `get` command is issued, the client must send a request to the subscriber to get the data of the dataset.
 The subscriber will reply with the data.
+The format is inferred from the extension of the output file: `.b2nd` for Blosc2 and `.npy` for Numpy.

 - When a `download` command is issued, the client must send a request to the subscriber to get the raw data of the dataset.
-The subscriber will reply with the raw data and client should be responsible to store it in its local `downloads/` folder.
+The subscriber will reply with the raw data and client should be responsible to store it in its local `$HOME/caterva2/downloads/` folder.

 ## Cache management details